OUDSL/openrefine-tutorial/_site/index.md

 ## Data Types
 Data in OpenRefine is auto-sorted into one of three data types: text, numbers, or date.
 There are subtle color differences to indicate the different types - apologies to all the color-blind users.
-Looking at your data, you should see 4 columns with data in green.
+Looking at your table, you should see 4 columns with data in green.
 The #affected+missing, the #affected+dead, #geo+lat, and #geo+long.

-Different data types will have some slightly different functionality.
-So you may want to change the data type.
+Since each data types has some slightly different functionality, you may want to change the data type.
 As an example, we can change #date+reported to the date format.

 Click the down arrow by #date+reported.
 Scroll to Edit cells.
 Select Common transformations.
 Finally select To date.

-*Notice all the different options in common transformatons, including trimming whitespace, changing capitalization, and switching the data type.
+*Notice all the different options in common transformatons including trimming whitespace, changing capitalization, and switching the data type.
 These can help you quickly make your data more useable.*

 ![transform data type](images/image_06.png)

-Now the data in the date field is also green, and they add a time stamp, which doesn't make sense for our data.
+Now,the data in the date field is also green.
+A timestamp was also added, which doesn't really make sense for our data.
 However, it won't affect our analysis so we will just leave it as for now.
 We will want to change it back to a text before exporting it.

 [Return to Top](#about)

 ## Filters and Facets
 ### Timeline Facet
-Before we start editting our date, we need to be able to understand it.
-OpenRefine has a several ways to facet our data that can give help us identify potenital problems.
+We can use tools in OpenRefine to help us quickly better understand our data.
+OpenRefine has a several ways to facet our data, which can give help us identify potenital problems.
 Let's start with the #date+reported column we have just transformed.

 Click the down arrow next to #date+reported column and select Timeline facet.